 On display will be a range of recent paintings and drawings including a number of new works created specifically for this exhibition.

 The ways in which her painted bodies elude definition reflects her own experience of being misread or mis-represented, as a queer cis woman, born to a black father and white mother.

 Occasional fragments of text in earlier paintings and recent drawings reveal some of the literary, musical and autobiographical references that underpin her work.
-They also draw parallels with the use of textual fragments in the early paintings of David Hockney, displayed in the concurrent exhibition, We Two Boys: Early Works by Alan Davie & David Hockney: Early Works.
+They also draw parallels with the use of textual fragments in the early paintings of David Hockney, displayed in the concurrent exhibition, Alan Davie & David Hockney: Early Works.